LLM Observability: How to Monitor Large Language Models in Production

 Distributed Tracing for AI Workflows

-Core Entities in Maxim’s Observability Framework
+Core Concepts in Maxim’s Observability Framework

 • Session: Captures multi-turn interactions, such as a full chatbot conversation.
 Sessions persist until explicitly closed, allowing multiple traces to be linked for holistic analysis.
 (Sessions - Maxim Docs)